-Capital assets including infrastructure assets, purchased or constructed by the Airport are capitalized at cost, while contributed properties are recorded at fair value when received.
-Assets are capitalized when the original unit cost is equal to or greater than the County's capitalization threshold of \$5 for equipment, \$150 for structures and improvements, \$5 for intangible assets, \$150 for infrastructure, and \$0 for land.
-Depreciation and amortization are calculated on a straight-line basis over the estimated useful lives of the related assets, which range from 3 to 20 years for equipment and intangible assets and 10 to 60 years for infrastructure and structures and improvements.
+Capital assets including infrastructure assets, purchased or constructed by the Airport are capitalized at cost, while donated capital assets are recorded at acquisition value when received.
+Assets are capitalized when the original unit cost is equal to or greater than the County's capitalization threshold of \$5 for equipment, \$150 for structures and improvements, \$150 for intangible assets except \$5 for commercially acquired software, \$150 for infrastructure, and \$0 for land.
+Depreciation and amortization are calculated on a straight-line basis over the estimated useful lives of the related assets, which range from 3 to 20 years for equipment and intangible assets and 5 to 60 years for infrastructure and structures and improvements.
 No depreciation or amortization is provided on construction in progress or intangible assets in progress until the project is completed and the asset is placed in service.